 Dr. Xin graduated from Shanghai Medical University (1991) and finished his urology residency in Shanghai First People's hospital.
 Then he came to USA to study molecular mechanism of hepatitis B virus and subsequently received a PhD from the State University of New York at Buffalo (1998).

-Dr. Wei Xin received his AP/CP pathology training in University of Michigan, Ann Arbor.
-He also completed his fellowship training of surgical pathology with subspecialty of GI/liver pathology in University of Michigan, in addition, he also received pancreatic pathology training in GI/liver division of Johns Hopkins University.
-He also received Rodger C. Haggitt GI Pathology Society award for best resident presentation (2003), and M.R.
+He received his AP/CP pathology training in University of Michigan, Ann Arbor, as well as completed his fellowship training of surgical pathology with subspecialty of GI/liver pathology.
+In addition, he received pancreatic pathology training in GI/liver division of Johns Hopkins University and received the Rodger C. Haggitt GI Pathology Society award for best resident presentation (2003), and M.R.
 Abell House Officer Award for the outstanding and exemplary achievement in the discipline of pathology (2004).

-Before Dr. Xin joined the faculty as assistant professor at Case Western Reserve University, he was the faculty of the Department of Pathology as lecturer in University of Michigan and served as the GI pathologist and associated medical director of Acupath Laboratory Inc (Plainview, NY).
+Before joining the faculty as assistant professor at Case Western Reserve University, Dr. Xin was the faculty of the Department of Pathology as lecturer in University of Michigan and served as the GI pathologist and associated medical director of Acupath Laboratory Inc (Plainview, NY).

-Currently he is an associate professor and the director of autopsy, specializes in GI/liver pathology.
-His research has been on GI tract carcinogenesis with mice model and translational research, with dozens of prestigious publications.
-Provides histology services for multiple investigators in the cancer center and the university.
+Currently, Dr. Xin is an associate professor and the director of autopsy, specializing in GI/liver pathology.
+His research has been on GI tract carcinogenesis with mice model and translational research, with publications in dozens of prestigious journals.

 Dr. Xin's current research interests are non-neoplastic GI disease and GI tract neoplasm especially pancreatic tumors, hepatomas and gastric tumors.